collective/collective.jsconfiguration/README.rst

 __ http://pypi.python.org/pypi/i18ndude

-Reading the translation string from JavScript will be really simple:
+Reading the translation string from JavaScript will be really simple:

 .. code-block:: javascript